 Because Actemra (tocilizumab) is considered a "biologic" medication, it is subject to rules that prevent any generic versions from being manufactured.
 It's likely that these rules will be changed in the future.
 However, because it is unknown when these rules will be changed, and because Actemra would still probably be protected by patents, it's impossible to estimate when a generic version could become available.

-Actemra® (tocilizumab) is a prescription medication approved to treat rheumatoid arthritis (RA) and systemic idiopathic juvenile arthritis (SIJA).
-It is administered intravenously once every month (for RA) or once every two weeks (for SIJA).
+Actemra® (tocilizumab) is a prescription medication approved to treat rheumatoid arthritis (RA), systemic idiopathic juvenile arthritis (SIJA), and polyarticular idiopathic juvenile arthritis (PIJA).
+It is administered intravenously once every month for RA or PIJA, or once every two weeks for SIJA.